 The MFA in Studio Art program, offered through the School of the Museum of Fine Arts at Tufts, emphasizes intensive studio practice, creative collaboration, formal and informal mentorships, and rigorous academic discourse through an interdisciplinary studio art curriculum.
 During this two-year program, you'll join a vibrant and supportive community committed to making art that shapes our global society and collective future.
-Graduate studio courses are taught on the SMFA Fenway Campus in the Mission Hill Studio Building and the SMFA Main Building.
+Graduate studio courses are taught on the SMFA Fenway Campus in the Mission Hill Studio Building and Tufts' Medford Campus.

 As an MFA student, you'll develop your studio practice with the support of faculty and fellow students with deep engagements and expertise across disciplines and mediums.
 You'll work closely with faculty and staff to develop a personalized studio curriculum, and will have access to resources across Tufts.
 MFA students take part in seminars that explore a variety of subjects within contemporary art, and critiques and Review Boards serve as a crucial driving force in the growth and transformation of your practice.